dlueth/qoopido.demand/README.md

 	);
 ```

 Relative module paths will be resolved relative to the base path or the path of an eventual parent module (see section **Path resolution**).
-The resulting path will afterwards get matched to patterns defined via ```demand.configure``` which will finally lead to an absolute URL to fetch the module from.
+The resulting path will afterwards get matched against patterns defined via ```demand.configure``` which will finally lead to an absolute URL to fetch the module from.

 **Sidenote**
 > The error callback function will be passed **all** rejected dependencies as arguments, not only the first one rejected.

 If no handler is specified it will default to the module handler.
 If you would like to load e.g. CSS simply prefix your path with ```css!```.

-Beside its global configuration Qoopido.demand also allows per module configuration for general cacheability, versioning and lifetime.
+Beside its global configuration Qoopido.demand also allows per module or subpath configuration for general cacheability, versioning and lifetime.
 All per module settings are optional parts of its path declaration.

 You already learnt that a prefix of ```css!``` tells Qoopido.demand to use the CSS handler for the module.
 All other possible options are also part of the path prefix, for example

 ```javascript
 demand('css@2.0.4#2000!AnyCssModule').then(